enogrob/order_normalizer_api/README.md

 ```

 This diagram shows the flow of data from the user uploading a file to the server processing it and interacting with the database, and finally returning a JSON response to the user.
+This project adheres to SOLID principles, ensuring robustness, scalability, and maintainability.

 **Ruby version**
 - 3.3.6